marcinzh/turbolift/docs/src/main/mdoc/overview.md

 ### Computation Usage

-A value of type `Computation[A, U]` describes a... computation, that requests a set of effects `U` that need to be handled, before it can return a value of type `A`.
+A value of type `Computation[A, U]` describes a... computation, that requests a set of effects `U`, that need to be handled, before it can return a value of type `A`.

 A **type alias** `!![A, U]` is defined for convenient **infix syntax**.